atreyasha/clingo-solvers/README.md

 Install `clingo` onto your system, either via your package manager (recommended, if available) or building from [source](https://github.com/potassco/clingo/blob/master/INSTALL.md).

-For example, Arch Linux users can install `clingo` directly from the [AUR](https://aur.archlinux.org/packages/clingo).

 ## Usage

 Source code for `clingo` solvers is available in the `src` directory.
 The `test` directory contains test instances of the respective games.